Admire-ljb/Air-chat/README.md

 - **Purpose**:  Checks if a specified drone has found the target based on the image name.
 - **Parameters**:
    - drone_a (str): The name of the drone to check.
-    - target_image_name (str, optional): The name of the image representing the target to search for.
-If not specified, defaults to a predefined set of names.
-Possible names include:
+    - target_image_name (str): The name of the image representing the target to search for.
+If not specified, you can choose from the following options:
+        - "Alice"
         - "Alice"
         - "Bob"
         - "Charlie"
         - "David"
         - "Eve"
         - "Frank"

 - **Example Usage**:
   ```python